 - Authorised Users means any of the following persons:

 - Students which means any person undertaking education or research for whom the Licensee is responsible.
 Students may access the Software from any location.

 - Staff which means any personnel used by the Licensee to instruct or direct Students, the Licensee’s research staff and, unless stated otherwise on the Order, administrative and management personnel.
 Staff may access the Software from any location.

 - Any other person authorised by the Licensee to have controlled access from the UK or Republic of Ireland to the Licensee’s information systems.

-- Educational Purposes means education, teaching, distance learning, private study, academic research and, unless stated otherwise on the Order, the administration and management of the Licensee’s educational and research operations.
+- Educational Purposes means education, teaching, distance learning, private study, personal development, academic research and, unless stated otherwise on the Order, the administration and management of the Licensee’s educational and research operations.
 The Licensee, but not any user, may receive payment or funding from students or third parties for activities using the Software provided that all such payments and funding are applied to the cost of running the normal educational and research operations of the Licensee.
 The results of research or services funded by third parties must be published in the same way that the Licensee would publish the results of research not funded by third parties.
 Educational Purposes do not include funded research or consultancy services where the results of such research or services would be retained by a third party.

 - Fee means the sums set out on the Website, which are to be paid by the Licensee for the Software and rights under this Licence Agreement.;